OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 ### Submitting Requests with Curl

 Signature requests can be submitted with curl.
-Replace the URL with your Signer Autotask webhook URL and
+Replace the URL with your Signer Autotask webhook URL and the address with the recipient address:
 ```shell
 curl -X POST https://api.defender.openzeppelin.com/autotasks/xxxx/runs/webhook/xxxx \
    -H 'Content-Type: application/json' \